Service Advisory Committee members’ biographies

 Cliff Groen, Associate Deputy Minister of Employment and Social Development and Chief Operating Officer for Service Canada

-Kirstin Beardsley, Chief Network Services Officer, Food Banks Canada
+Kirstin Beardsley, Chief Executive Officer, Food Banks Canada

-Kirstin holds a Bachelor of Arts degree in Women’s Studies from York University.
-She is from Ottawa, Ontario but now calls Toronto home.
-During her time away from working towards a Canada where no one goes hungry, Kirstin enjoys spending time with her family.
+Kirstin is from Ottawa, Ontario but now calls Toronto home.
+During her time away from work, Kirstin enjoys spending time with her daughter.

-Floydeen Charles-Fridal, Executive Director at Caribbean African Canadian Social Services (CAFCAN)
+Floydeen Charles-Fridal, Executive Director, Caribbean African Canadian Social Services (CAFCAN)

 After starting in her Executive Director role at Caribbean African Canadian Social Services, Floydeen created Meeting of the Minds.
 This aimed to engage Black leaders in high level strategic conversations.
-Meeting of the Minds led the development of the CIPAD (Canadian Institute for People of African Descent).
+Meeting of the Minds led the development of the Canadian Institute for People of African Descent (CIPAD).

-Kevin Cunnington, Former Digital Envoy for the UK and Director General, International Government Service (Retired)
+Kevin Cunnington, Former Digital Envoy for the United Kingdom (UK) and Director General, International Government Service (Retired)

 Kevin Cunnington is a former senior executive with a strong track record of supporting organizations through the challenges and opportunities of digital technology.
 Over the last 15 years, he has held senior positions in the professional services.
 For example, Kevin has extensive experience in investment banking and telecommunications sectors.
 Kevin's areas of expertise include digital strategy, digital transformation, innovation, technology program guidance, mobile, internet, telecommunications, online help, single sign on, mobile payments, e-payments, customer segmentation and web analytics.